The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/intro.md

 The definition of a DAG according to Airflow is as follows:
  > A dag (directed acyclic graph) is a collection of tasks with directional dependencies.
 A dag also has a schedule, a start date and an end date (optional).
 For each schedule, (say daily or hourly), the DAG needs to run each individual tasks as their dependencies are met.

-Generally speaking, one DAG maps to one telescope.
+Generally speaking, a telescope is conveyed in a single DAG and there is a 1 on 1 mapping between DAGs and telescopes.

 ## Telescopes and Google Cloud Platform
 The Observatory Platform currently uses Google Cloud Platform as a platform for data storage and a data warehouse.